Shivangana Vasudeva, NDTV, Updated: February 06, 2014 13:31 IST

 Yes it's true, we are what we eat and what we eat is how we feel.

-So all the fuss about being fit mentally and physically comes down to one point, good food equals good mood.
+So all the fuss about being fit mentally and physically boils down to - good food equals good mood.

 Ever wondered if food could be responsible for trashing your mood?
 Our minds work in mysterious ways.
 How our body feels is actually decided by the master-mind.
 A bar of chocolate does the trick while a glass of alcohol acts a depressant.
 But why so?
 Simply because these contain chemicals that affect the human brain that could make you feel like you are on cloud nine or down in the dumps.